valid4j/valid4j/src/site/markdown/concepts.md

 Only use queries in contract conditions.
 Never use commands in contracts.

-## Provide a complete (and usable) interface for your clients
+### Provide a complete (and usable) interface for clients

-Specifying preconditions is the same as putting requirements on your clients.
-You are essentially demanding them to fulfill their responsibilities.
+Specifying preconditions is the same as putting requirements on our clients.
+We are essentially demanding them to fulfill their responsibilities.
 Make sure they also have the _possibility_ to achieve that.